 “This is going to be my career, for sure"

-Nunavut has more then 40 per cent of Canada’s coast line, but very few marine crew members in here are actually from the territory — or even Inuit.
+Nunavut has more then 40 per cent of Canada’s coastline, but very few marine crew members who take to Arctic waters are actually from the territory — or even Inuit.

 The Nunavut Fisheries and Marine Training Consortium wants to change that, starting with the territory’s fishing industry.

 Since its launch in 2005, the consortium, which trains Nunavummiut in all aspects of ships’ operations, has closed in on its ultimate goal of achieving all-Inuit crews on Nunavut-owned fishing vessels.

 “If you go back four years, you might have seen one or two, maybe three Inuit on a crew list of 27,” says Elizabeth Cayen, executive director of the Nunavut Fisheries and Marine Training Consortium, or “NFMTC.”

 Inuit crew members have since grown and can now occupy half of a ship’s roster.

 “Now it’s not unusual to see anywhere between 10 to 15, in a crew of 27,” says Cayen.

 “Part of it is obviously the training.
 But people are really starting to understand what the fishing industry is all about, and the benefits that it can give them.”